-Graduation: Fulfills Fine Arts requirement or elective credits.
-College Prep: Meets UC "a-g" requirements in the "f" Visual and Performing Arts category only.
+Fulfills Fine Arts requirement or elective credits.
+Graduation: College Prep: Meets UC "a-g" requirements in the "f" Visual and Performing Arts category only.
 Cannot be used to meet the "g" elective requirement.

-This course uses computers and video Description: equipment to plan, shoot, and edit high-quality documentary, educational, and dramatic videos, with emphasis on long-term productions.
+Description: This course uses computers and video equipment to plan, shoot, and edit high-quality documentary, educational, and dramatic videos, with emphasis on long-term production.